UPDATED: Sep 11, 2020

-They also provide assistance with obtaining health insurance and setting up group benefits.
+They also provide assistance with obtaining health insurance and setting up group benefits (although National General health insurance isn’t sold directly).
 These are really just referral services that National General partners with in order to provide assistance to customers with obtaining all of the coverage they need.

 National General does provide online quoting, but at the time of this review was unable to provide us with a quote online; no explanation for this was given.
 We tried several zip codes in several states but were given the same result, a message stating that online quoting was unavailable.
 The message also stated that a link to an un-affiliated quoting site would be provided, but we saw no such link.